-a trans-disciplinary scholar, Malaklou publishes in academic journals like Theory & Event, Rhizomes, Black Camera, National Political Science Review, Trans-Scripts, and the Journal of critical animal studies; and in online jounrnals like syndicate.
-Click on the icon above to learn more about her peer-reviewed publications.
+a trans-disciplinary scholar, Malaklou publishes in academic journals like Theory & Event, The Journal of French and Francophone Philosophy, Rhizomes, Black Camera, National Political Science Review, Trans-Scripts, the Journal of critical animal studies, and online platforms like syndicate.
+Click on the icon above (“journal articles”) to learn more about Malaklou’s academic publications.

-“Rather than have access to time as a moving marker, which is to say, rather than have access to civilizational discourse, to a progress narrative, or to (his)story— even, to an alternative (his)story (or, to her-story)—the Black African is instead imagined in the canonical texts that define and respond EuroEnlightenment humanism as forever stuck in time, specifically, in the bush—in a time before (human) time.”
+“Rather than have access to time as a moving marker…rather than have access to civilizational discourse, to a progress narrative, or to (his)story— even, to an alternative (his)story (or, to her-story)—the Black African is instead imagined in the canonical texts that define and respond Euro-Enlightenment humanism as forever stuck in time; specifically, in the bush—in a time before (human) time.”

 Malaklou, M.S.
 (2021).
 Reaching Backwards in Time: The Feltness of Unfreedom in an Antiblack World.
 Theory & Event 24(2), 598-604. doi:10.1353/tae.2021.0029.